 From Standedge the route continues north along a series of gritstone edges.
 After crossing the M62 motorway by a long footbridge near Windy Hill the trail follows Blackstone Edge then climbs to the prominent monument on Stoodley Pike.
 It then descends into the Calder valley towards Hebden Bridge, the largest settlement near the route.

 Pics contributed by Pete E., Rachael & Toby.
-They are in a series so swipe sideways to see them; text by Toby
+Text by Toby

 We climbed steeply out of Marsden, leaving the river and canal behind.